 - Phone: 202 Fazeley Street, Birmingham B5 5SE, England

-- Adventure Island Mini Golf- Welcome to Adventure Island Mini Golf England’s first-ever indoor adventure golf complex featuring two brilliantly themed 18-hole courses!
-We are located indoors on our own lush tropical ‘adventure island’ at Star City, Birmingham.
-Our courses have been built across three levels and wind past palm trees and volcanoes, through caves, behind waterfalls and through Tiki Villages.
+- Adventure Island Mini Golf – Welcome to Adventure Island Mini Golf England’s first-ever indoor adventure golf complex featuring two brilliantly themed 18-hole courses!
+They are located indoors on their own lush tropical ‘adventure island’ at Star City, Birmingham.
+Their courses have been built across three levels and wind past palm trees and volcanoes, through caves, behind waterfalls and through Tiki Villages.